VitalyVorobyev/griddetector/doc/refine.md

 - **Parameters** (`homography::RefineParams`): orientation tolerance, Huber
   delta, maximum IRLS iterations, and minimum bundles per family.

+### Detector Integration

+`GridDetector::process_with_diagnostics` now drives both refinement stages across all pyramid levels: the LSD output at the coarsest level is bundled, segments are refined level-by-level toward full resolution, and the resulting bundles are fed to the homography IRLS cascade (fine → coarse).
+The CLI accepts `--save-debug <dir>` to dump the generated pyramid levels, per-level bundles, and refinement diagnostics for inspection.

 ### Module Layout

 - `src/refine/segment.rs` – gradient-driven line refinement.